Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 --generator=run-pod/v1 : generate resources based on a set of inputs and is used to pin a particular behavior which may change in the future
 --image=radial/busyboxplus:curl : this curl image was created as an alternate for those only needing to use curl to extract their configuration in their Hub containers.
 -- sh : shelling into the new Pod
--c "curl -Is hello-service-a123456": -c means to run the command that is within the "" in the Pod.
+-c "curl -vvv hello-service-a123456": -c means to run the command that is within the "" in the Pod.
--Is: within curl, the -I (CAPS i) fetch the headers only.
-The -s means silent or quiet mode which means to not show progress meter or error messages, making curl mute.
+-vvv: very verbose output

 We can also access our nginx deployment by using kubectl port-forward.
 It is worth noting that kubectl port-forward does not require a service as you can bind a Pod's port directly to localhost. kubectl port-forward should only be used for development and testing and is not practical for production deployments.
 There are other Types of Kubernetes services that are better suited for production.

 ---

+## Port Forwarding and Deployment Deletion

 Step 2: